VeselovTimofey/foodgram-project-react/README.md

 - "HOST" = ip adress your database
 - "PORT" = access port your database
 - "SECRET_KEY" = django secret key
+- "EMAIL_HOST" = Host to be used to send email
+- "EMAIL_PORT" = Port used for SMTP server
+- "EMAIL_HOST_USER" = The name of the email that the smtp server will use
+- "EMAIL_HOST_PASSWORD" = email password
+- "EMAIL_USE_TLS" = Whether to use TLS (secure) connection when communicating with the SMTP server.
 ### Launch project with django server
 - Install and activate virtual environment
 - Install dependency from requrements.txt